Jesus, tired and thirsty after a morning’s hike, stopped near the town of Sychar in Samaria and sat next to a well. There He sat and waited.

 The Samaritan woman said to him, “You are a Jew and I am a Samaritan woman.
 How can you ask me for a drink?”
 (For Jews do not associate with Samaritans.)
 (John 4:7-9)

 This woman came by herself to this well.
 Yet, this was midday and it was uncommon for women to venture to the well in the middle of the day.
 That was usually done in mornings and evenings.
-It was also atypical for a woman to walk alone to the well.
-Women usually came to the well in social groups.
+It was also unusal for a woman to walk alone to the well, as they would typically go along with a few others.

 Why was woman by herself?
 In studying the passage, there is cause to surmise she wanted to avoid having to associate with other women from the town.
 She was likely shunned by those woman because of her history of multiple marriages and her present-day promiscuous lifestyle.